Sample Logic Trailer Xpressions 1 & 2 – The Heavy Hitters

 Though Xpressions 2 comes with the Boom Library hyper samples, due to the low-fi nature of the booms, smashes, wooshes and distorted hits, I can’t really hear a massive difference in fidelity between the two editions.
 If there were identical samples I’m sure you could hear the difference, but basically, they both sound really amazing.

 If anything you may have a problem with the sounds being TOO high fidelity, requiring more processing to dirty them up further.
-On the whole, the samples are all mix ready, you shouldn’t need much 3rd party post processing other than whatever creative effects you can dream up.
+On the whole, the samples are all mix ready, you shouldn’t need much 3rd party post-processing other than whatever creative effects you can dream up.

-You will probably want to purchase both editions as a bundle to take advantage of the reduced price, but if your budget only extends to one, though they are both excellent, the obvious choice would the Xpressions 2 for the extended sample content and global controls.
+You will probably want to purchase both editions as a bundle to take advantage of the reduced price, but if your budget only extends to one, though they are both excellent, the obvious choice would be the Xpressions 2 for the extended sample content and global controls.

 Though each patch is reasonably weighty as a Kontakt instance due to the number of samples loaded, purging the samples once you’ve nailed down the ones you want to use in your project dramatically reduces overheads.
 Of course, dragging and dropping the raw waves in from your browser uses zero system resources dedicated to the plugin, and this is the best option for larger projects.

 Performance testing is a double-edged sword.
 As a single instance, there were negligible DPS demands.
 But you are most likely to be running multiple instances in your project.
 Testing with 10 copies of Kontakt running showed a rather hefty 30% DSP drain on our system, which is a lot.
-Of course, its a simple matter of dragging the samples into your DAW or purging the player to free up resources, so I don’t know which way to call this.
+Of course, it’s a simple matter of dragging the samples into your DAW or purging the player to free up resources, so I don’t know which way to call this.

 Let’s just say it’s somewhat demanding on resources only in its full, unpurged player mode.

-Trailer Xpressions are a set of sample libraries you didn’t know how much you needed until you own them.
+Sample Logic Trailer Xpressions are a set of sample libraries you didn’t know how much you needed until you own them.
 An extravagance for a traditional orchestral composer, but a must-have for sound designers and film composers looking to push the limits.

 The curated samples all sound stellar.
 There is a bunch of typical booms and risers with a good selection of new and unusual textures.
 Care must be taken using samples in their raw, unprocessed state, as this opens you up to criticism for bashing the same old sounds everyone else is using, so the built-in modulation controls in the Kontakt interface go a long way to sculpting totally new and unique sounds for your projects.

 My only annoyance with both editions is the inability to drag and drop directly from the Kontakt player directly into your DAW.
 This just adds an extra level of frustration searching through your hard drive to find the individual samples.
-Of course, you can simply sample record Kontakt’s output into your DAW with all the FX embedded, but a drag and drop function to do this automatically would certainly make life easier.
+Of course, you can simply sample record Kontakt’s output into your DAW with all the FX embedded, but a drag-and-drop function to do this automatically would certainly make life easier.

 Though from the outside this might look like a simple sample player, the Xpression series is a complex collection of samples that when combined well can create anything from your simple transitional effects to long underscores and atmospheric tracks of any length.
 The gigantic interfaces are slick and beautifully designed, with well-chosen minimalist control sets.

 Trailer Xpressions 1 and 2 will have limited appeal to the mass market, but for those in the sound design sector, these are excellent platforms for manipulating and designing creative cinematic elements.
-Both are very focused products which is a good change to see in among Sample Logic’s current range of extremely broad spectrum instruments.
+Both are very focused products which is a good chance to see among Sample Logic’s current range of extremely broad spectrum instruments.